CuTe Layout Representation and Algebra: Layout Algebra

 which creates a ``tile" mode (blue) that is precisely the sublayout pointed to by the tiler and a ``rest" mode (black) that is the sublayout that iterates over tiles.
 The operation {\tt zipped\_divide} will always return a rank-2 layout result where the first mode is precisely the composition with the tiler and the second is the composition with the complement.

 A very common pattern in software is tiling a data layout into a grid of tiles and then selecting a particular tile for each processing element.
-In the PyCuTe implementation, this looks like \begin{python} data = Tensor(MyAccessor, MyLayoutMxN) # Tensor: Coord -> Offset tiler = (4,8) # Tiler: TileCoord -> Coord tiled_data = zipped_divide(data, tiler) # Compose: (TileCoord,GridCoord) -> Offset tile = tiled_data[None, blk_id] # Slice for a 1D block id tile = tiled_data[None, (blk_x, blk_y)] # Slice for a 2D block id, equivalently \end{python} As is evident, this pattern is very similar to the thread-value partitioning of Section~\ref{sec:layouttv}, but only the tile-mode is actually specified and the missing ``Grid" mode is computed as the complement of the tiler.
+In the Python reference implementation (PyCuTe)~\cite{NVlabs:PyCuTe}, this looks like \begin{python} data = Tensor(MyPtr, MyLayoutMxN) # Tensor: Crd -> Offset tiler = (4,8) # Tiler: TileCoord -> Crd data_vt = zipped_divide(data, tiler) # Compose: (TileCrd,GridCrd) -> Offset tile = data_vt[:, blk_id] # Slice for a 1D block id tile = data_vt[:, (blk_x, blk_y)] # Slice for a 2D block id, equivalently \end{python} As is evident, this pattern is very similar to the thread-value partitioning of Section~\ref{sec:layouttv}, but only the tile-mode is actually specified and the missing ``Grid" mode is computed as the complement of the tiler.
 This ``completed'' tiler with shape $(\text{Tile}, \text{Grid})$ is then composed with the data to produce the grid of tiles, which can be sliced in the second mode by a block identifier to extract a particular tile for a processing element.

 Many other versions of logical divide can be produced that additionally group and rearrange modes to produce a convenient result.